etidahouse/dns_update/README.md

 ### 1. App Configuration

-The `config.json` file placed in the source folder is used to set up the `elastic` server host and certain application behaviours.
+The `config.json` file placed in the source folder is used to set up parameters for the script.
 The `config.json` file is made up as follows.

 ```json